MENTEE EXPRESSION OF INTEREST – 2023

 The purpose and vision of TIME is:

-“To provide knowledge, guidance and advice to aspiring individuals within the Travel and Tourism industry allowing them to advance and grow their career.”
+“To provide knowledge, guidance and advice to aspiring individuals within the Travel, Tourism, Hospitality Cruise and Aviation industry allowing them to advance and grow their career.”

-Targeting aspiring, mid-level management individuals who have three years or more experience in the travel and tourism industry, the aim of TIME is to offer development guidance, business skills and support sessions within a formal mentoring and peer collaboration environment.
+Targeting aspiring, mid-level management individuals who have one year or more experience in the travel, tourism, hospitality cruise and aviation industry, the aim of TIME is to offer development guidance, business skills and support sessions within a formal mentoring and peer collaboration environment.

 Research tells us that the best employees are attracted to and stay within an industry, company or organisation that offers them career development.